changeworld/azure-docs.ja-jp/articles/sql-data-warehouse/sql-data-warehouse-develop-best-practices-transactions.md

 DROP TABLE [dbo].[FactInternetSales_old]
 ```

+> [!NOTE]
-> [AZURE.NOTE] Re-creating large tables can benefit from using SQL Data Warehouse workload management features.
-For more details please refer to the workload management section in the [concurrency][] article.
+> Re-creating large tables can benefit from using SQL Data Warehouse workload management features.
+For more details please refer to the workload management section in the [concurrency][concurrency] article.
+>
+>

 ## <a name="optimizing-with-partition-switching"></a>Optimizing with partition switching

-When faced with large scale modifications inside a [table partition][], then a partition switching pattern makes a lot of sense.
+When faced with large scale modifications inside a [table partition][table partition], then a partition switching pattern makes a lot of sense.
 If the data modification is significant and spans multiple partitions, then simply iterating over the partitions achieves the same result.

 The steps to perform a partition switch are as follows:

 1. Create an empty out partition
 2. Perform the 'update' as a CTAS
 3. Switch out the existing data to the out table